mholetzko/wordqlock/README.md

 ### It is intended as a prototyping platform for any hardware development
 ### in order to provide a framework which simulates the visualization.

-The idea is, that one are able to incrementally go forward and stub/mock the Hardware interfaces and that therefore development may be speeded up for those who are interested in creating their own wordqlock.
+The idea is, that one is able to incrementally go forward and stub/mock the Hardware interfaces and that therefore development may be speeded up for those who are interested in creating their own wordqlock.